godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 Map Importer <https://github.com/vnen/godot-tiled-importer>`__.

-That is also partly why Godot offers its own programming languages GDScript and VisualScript, along with C#.
+That is also partly why Godot offers its own programming languages GDScript and, along with C#.
 They're designed for the needs of game developers and game designers, and they're tightly integrated in the engine and the editor.